 Things You Should Always Pack for San Diego

-Some natives — of the male persuasion — swear they live year round in flip flops and shorts.
-Regardless of your gender, you’ll want flip flops in this casual-cool city.
+Some natives swear they live year round in flip flops and shorts.
+You’ll definitely want to pack your flip flops in this casual-cool city.
 If only to get your toes more quickly into the sand.

 Pack sunscreen to ward off sunburns from days frolicking on the beaches, exploring the San Diego Zoo, or catching a baseball game at Petco Park perched high above the city.